 “Zero emissions” means that a vehicle or other source doesn’t produce any heat-trapping gases that warm up the Earth.
 Businesses and governments worldwide have been working to lower their production of these gases since the 2015 Paris Agreement, when 196 countries agreed to reduce air pollution and limit the world’s rising temperature.

 To prepare for service, crews are training on the Sea Change and outfitting it for passengers, the LA Times reports.
-Later this year, it will be inspected by the U.S. Coast Guard.
+It recently completed its first successful fueling and is now subject to final testing by the U.S. Coast Guard.
 Once it passes its inspection, it will be ready to start carrying passengers.

 The nearby Angel Island-Tiburon Ferry is also planning to switch to an electric-powered vessel next year.